docoess/mountr/README.md

 ![demo-acct-btn-ex](https://github.com/user-attachments/assets/682cae1b-11a5-4527-aa85-b4eda78c7a75)

-### After that, you can make a post or view the user profile!
+### After that, you can post or view the user profile!

 ![profile-btn-ex](https://github.com/user-attachments/assets/b9615a96-c74c-4c57-9978-04473180ad05)